Tainan fake panda incident

 The Tainan fake panda incident refers to an incident at a private zoo in Tainan, Taiwan, where a sun bear was painted black and white and falsely presented to visitors as a giant panda.
-The bear was first unveiled on 24 December 1987, and quickly drew scepticism as experts were not in power, suspecting fraud.
-By 3 January 1988, officials from the Council of Agriculture, and zoology experts from National Taiwan University and Normal University determined the animal was not a true panda.
+The bear was first unveiled on 24 December 1987 and quickly drew skepticism.
+Experts were not convinced and suspected fraud.
+By 3 January 1988, officials from the Council of Agriculture and zoology experts from National Taiwan University and Normal University determined the animal was not a true panda.

 This incident made popular the use of the term "(giant) cat bear" [(dà)māoxióng, (大)貓熊] instead of "(giant) bear cat" [(dà)xióngmāo, (大)熊貓] to refer to pandas in Taiwan.